mrblond1n/mrblond1n/README.md

 ### About me

 *I'm frontend developer with 3 years of experience.
 I have hands-on experience efficiently coding web app.
 I mostly work with frontend.
-I've taken part in   the developing process of small startups as well as large high-load projects.
-I’m looking for an opportunity to work in an international company or startup and ready for relocation or remote work.*
+I've taken part in   the developing process of small startups as well as large high-load projects.*

 ---

 ### Experience

 ##### Middle Frontend Developer, Sberbank
-###### Internal startup of Sberbank, business direction
+###### Internal startup of Sberbank, business direction.
+September 2020 - march 2022

 - Created web app (prototype YouTube) for premium segment of bank with using React/Effector
 - Participation in the development of architecture